laiba26-aslam/laiba26-aslam/README.md

-Hi, I'm Laiba 👋
-I'm a passionate Data Analyst with a focus on transforming raw data into actionable insights.
-Currently, I am diving deep into data analytics, SQL, statistics, and data visualization to solve real-world problems and enhance decision-making.
+# 👋 About Me
+ Data-driven Computer Science student at UBIT, University of Karachi, with a strong foundation in data analytics, data visualization, and database management.
+Passionate about transforming data into meaningful insights to support decision-making and business growth.

+Skilled in SQL, Python, Power BI, Excel, and PostgreSQL, with hands-on experience in data cleaning, analysis, and visualization.
+Currently enhancing expertise in DAX, statistics, and business intelligence tools to build a career in data analytics and research.

+Dedicated to continuous learning and leveraging analytical skills to solve real-world problems through data-driven solutions.

 🔍 What I do: